In Congo, mass rape on New Year’s Day

 one with serious head injuries after being beaten with a rock,

-the other having been shot in the chest.“Women had
+the other having been shot in the chest.

 been restrained with ropes or beaten unconscious with the butt